 For more climate info: Cuba Weather Guide…

 At 11 million hectares, Cuba is the largest island in the Caribbean (roughly the size of England).
-It is the most westerly of the Greater Antilles group, lying 145km south of Florida, USA.

 Find out how to get to Cuba…

 Buses are the most efficient and practical way of getting around Cuba.
 The state-run Víazul network offers a regular daily schedule to most places of interest to overseas visitors.